vn7n24fzkq/Reversi-in-rust/README.md

 # Reversi-in-rust

-This my AI class homework
+This is my AI class homework

 #### Demo two AI play othello with each other in wasm